cds-snc/canadalogin-static-website/website/src/en/users/terms.md

 - Monitor network traffic; and
 - Identify unauthorized attempts to upload or change information or otherwise cause damage.

-When you visit an [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html) website, these software programs automatically receive and temporarily store information from your browser in our web server logs for 12 months.
+When you visit a [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html) website, these software programs automatically receive and temporarily store information from your browser in our web server logs for 12 months.
 Some of the information automatically collected by our server when you browse our website includes the:

 - Network location and the IP address of the computer and other devices you used to contact our website.
 - Name of the domain you used to access the internet (.com, .org, .net, .ca, etc.).
 - Type of browser you used (Google Chrome, Microsoft Edge, etc.).